 Following are a dozen natural remedies that can help you in your own personal war against an overactive immune system cranking out excessive levels of histamine that leave us in a state of misery - even if just for several weeks before things clear up.
 This list is arranged alphabetically, so no rankings here:

-Astragalus: This medicinal plant, which also goes by "milk vetch," is a robust antioxidant believed able to "stabilize mast cells in the intestines and nasal passages", which is a reaction allergy sufferers are looking for (even if they aren't aware of the physiology involved).
+Acidophilus/probiotics: Acidophilus is a "stabilize mast cells in the intestines and nasal passages", which is a reaction allergy sufferers are looking for (even if they aren't aware of the physiology involved).

 Be sure to discuss your use of these and other products designed to reduce allergy symptoms with your personal physician to make sure you are fighting this battle properly.